Compensation - People Development Magazine

 2. No bonus, but equal profit sharing

-As a form of manual DAO (decentralized autonomous organization), everyone entitled to a profit share participates in making decisions related to profit distribution.
+As a form of manual DAO (decentralised autonomous organisation), everyone entitled to a profit share participates in making decisions related to profit distribution.
 If you’re not familiar with a DAO, it is a form of legal structure, popular in the blockchain ecosystem, that has no governing body.
 Decisions are managed in a bottom-up approach where each participant or user gets tokens they can use to vote.
 The more you contribute to a system, the more voting tokens you get.

 3. Narrower salary differences